-Much concern has been raised about the unique power of political microtargeting to sway voters’ opinions, influence elections, and undermine democracy.
-Yet little empirical research has directly estimated the persuasive advantage of microtargeting over more conventional messaging strategies.
-Here, we do so using two large-scale studies focused on U.S. policy issue advertising (total n = 32,695 U.S. adults; 74 distinct persuasive messages).
-To simulate a microtargeting approach, we combine machine learning with message pre-testing to determine which messages to show to which individuals to maximize persuasive impact.
-Using randomized experiments, we then compare the performance of microtargeting against two alternative messaging strategies: (i) the naïve strategy, in which people are exposed to a random message from a set of relevant messages, not guided by pre-testing, and (ii) the single-bestmessage strategy, in which people are exposed to the message that was the most persuasive overall in pre-testing.
-We estimate that microtargeting outperforms these alternative strategies by an average of 70% or more in a typical political advertising context where all messages are attempting to influence the same policy attitude (Study 1).
-In a less typical context, where microtargeting is used to identify both which policy attitude to target and which message to show (Study 2), microtargeting outperforms the naïve strategy but is no better than the single-best-message strategy.
-Together, these results suggest that political microtargeting can confer a sizable persuasive advantage over more traditional messaging strategies and furnish new insights about the potential societal impacts of this increasingly common campaign practice.
+Much concern has been raised about the power of political microtargeting to sway voters’ opinions, influence elections, and undermine democracy.
+Yet little research has directly estimated the persuasive advantage of microtargeting over alternative campaign strategies.
+Here, we do so using two studies focused on U.S. policy issue advertising.
+To implement a microtargeting strategy, we combined machine learning with message pre-testing to determine which advertisements to show to which individuals to maximize persuasive impact.
+Using survey experiments, we then compared the performance of this microtargeting strategy against two other messaging strategies.
+Overall, we estimate that our microtargeting strategy outperformed these alternative strategies by an average of 70% or more in a context where all of the messages aimed to influence the same policy attitude (Study 1).
+Notably, however, we found no evidence that targeting messages by more than one covariate yielded additional persuasive gains, and the performance advantage of microtargeting was primarily visible for one of the two policy issues under study.
+Moreover, when microtargeting was used instead to identify which policy attitudes to target with messaging (Study 2), its advantage was more limited.
+Taken together, these results suggest that the use of microtargeting—combining message pre-testing with machine learning—can potentially increase campaigns’ persuasive influence and may not require the collection of vast amounts of personal data to uncover complex interactions between audience characteristics and political messaging.
+However, the extent to which this approach confers a persuasive advantage over alternative strategies likely depends heavily on context.